woodbri/address-standardizer/docs/grammar.md

 house_number street
 ```

-These three simple example are only for explanation, and a real grammar would
+These three simple examples are only for explanation, and a real grammar would
 need to account for things like optional fields, maybe apartment numbers, etc.

 The first example might match many addresses in the US and Canada.
 The USPS has